 If corticosteroid treatment doesn't work or if months of corticosteroid therapy are needed, other treatments your doctor may prescribe include:

 - Immune-modulating medications, such as tacrolimus (Protopic) and pimecrolimus (Elidel)

 - Ultraviolet light treatment, for nongenital areas

-Topical sex hormones are sometimes prescribed to treat lichen sclerosus, but recent research suggests that these medications aren't as effective for this condition as the treatments above.
+Topical sex hormones have been used in the past to treat lichen sclerosus, but recent research suggests that these medications aren't effective.

-For men with lichen sclerosus on the foreskin, removal of the foreskin (circumcision) is a common treatment in cases resistant to other therapies or more advanced cases.
+Removal of the foreskin (circumcision) in men is a common treatment in cases resistant to other therapies or more advanced cases.
 Surgery in the genital or anal area generally isn't recommended for women with lichen sclerosus because the condition may just come back after surgery.

 Be sure to ask your doctor how often he or she recommends follow-up visits to look for changes in the skin.
 Follow-up exams are generally recommended every six to 12 months.

 Sept.
 03, 2015

 - Ferri FF.
 Lichen sclerosus.
 In: Ferri's Clinical Advisor 2016.
 Philadelphia, Pa.: Mosby Elsevier; 2016. https://www.clinicalkey.com.
 Accessed Aug.
 12, 2015.

 - Fistarol SK, et al. Diagnosis and treatment of lichen sclerosus.
 American Journal of Clinical Dermatology.
 2013;14:27.